 This paper describes the architecture of Druid, explores the various design decisions made in creating an always-on production system that powers a hosted service, and attempts to help inform anyone who faces a similar problem about a potential method of solving it.
-Druid is deployed in production at several technology companies2.
+Druid is deployed in production at several technology companies.

 The structure of the paper is as follows: we first describe the problem in Section 2.
 Next, we detail system architecture from the point of view of how data flows through the system in Section 3.
 We then discuss how and why data gets converted into a binary format in Section 4.
-We briefly describe the query API in Section 5.
-Lastly, we leave off with some benchmarks in Section 6, related work in Section 7 and conclusions are Section 9.
+We briefly describe the query API in Section 5 and present our experimental results in Section 6.
+Lastly, we leave off with our learnings from running Druid in production in Section 7, related work in Section 8, and conclusions in Section 9.